hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 hostname usage issues.
-In the source of the problems, the members have multiple addresses if the hostname used in the related configs, and we don't manage them properly because significant part of the code base is written assuming a member will only have one public address.
-There is indeed one public address, but it is not easy to understand that different representations of this address are the same address.
+In the source of the problems, the members have multiple addresses if the hostname used in the related configs, and we don't manage them properly because significant part of the code base is written assuming a member will only have one network address.
+There is indeed one public address of the member, but it is not easy to understand that different representations of this address are the same address.
 For example, if multiple hostname/domain names refer to the same member, we cannot understand that these two addresses refer to the same place without doing hostname resolution and the parts of the code that use the